ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 Prerequisites:
 -------------------

 Users must have an **Intel** compiler and :term:`MPI` (available for free `here <https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html>`__) in order to run the SRW App in the container provided using the method described in this chapter.
 Additionally, it is recommended that users install the `Rocoto workflow manager <https://github.com/christopherwharrop/rocoto>`__ on their system in order to take advantage of automated workflow options.
-Although it is possible to run an experiment without Rocoto, and some tips are provided, the only fully-supported and tested container option for the ``develop`` branch assumes that Rocoto is pre-installed.
+Although it is possible to run an experiment without Rocoto, and some tips are provided, the only fully-supported and tested container option for the ``release/public-v2.1.0`` branch assumes that Rocoto is pre-installed.

-..
-COMMENT: Remove "for the develop branch"?

 Install Singularity
 ^^^^^^^^^^^^^^^^^^^^^^^

-To build and run the SRW App using a Singularity container, first install the Singularity package according to the `Singularity Installation Guide <https://sylabs.io/guides/3.2/user-guide/installation.html#>`__.
+To build and run the SRW App using a Singularity container, first install the Singularity package according to the `Singularity Installation Guide <https://docs.sylabs.io/guides/3.2/user-guide/installation.html>`__.
 This will include the installation of dependencies and the installation of the Go programming language.
 SingularityCE Version 3.7 or above is recommended.

 .. warning::
    Docker containers can only be run with root privileges, and users cannot have root privileges on :term:`HPCs <HPC>`.
 Therefore, it is not possible to build the SRW App, which uses the HPC-Stack, inside a Docker container on an HPC system.
 However, a Singularity image may be built directly from a Docker image for use on the system.